DavidMuller/genome_annotation/README.txt

 which generates a GFF file with hints about finer gene structure.
 This raw exonerate GFF output is modified slightly to be compatible with Augustus.

-The modified GFF file is then past to Augustus to finish analysis.
+The modified GFF file is then passed to Augustus to finish analysis.

 Outputted in the folder 'final_output' are files for every contig in the input.
 The files are either a GFF file with all the predicted genes on that contig,